 I’m pumping less than this now and my supply is fine.
 Do I need to start pumping more?

-It depends.
 If you are early in your exclusive pumping journey (say, your baby is a newborn) or you are more than a few months away from your goal, you may want to consider it.
 The idea behind the 120 minute rule is to help you establish your milk supply before it regulates, and to help protect your supply long-term.

 For example, say you are two months postpartum, and plan to pump for a year.
 Your baby takes 30oz per day and you make 35oz per day, pumping 60 minutes per day.